SalesforceLabs/gps-design-systems-lwc/README.md

 1. Log in to your org

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dnflAAA" title="sfGpsDs">this link</a> to install the sfGpsDs unlocked package in your org (only when developing your own design system or as a dependency for a third-party).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9IIAS" title="sfGpsDs">this link</a> to install the sfGpsDs unlocked package in your org (only when developing your own design system or as a dependency for a third-party).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dzCPAAY" title="sfGpsDsAuNswFull">this link</a> to install the sfGpsDsAuNsw unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9NIAS" title="sfGpsDsAuNswFull">this link</a> to install the sfGpsDsAuNsw unlocked package in your org (with sfGpsDs included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dytpAAA" title="sfGpsDsAuNswSFull">this link</a> to install the sfGpsDsAuNswS unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9SIAS" title="sfGpsDsAuNswSFull">this link</a> to install the sfGpsDsAuNswS unlocked package in your org (with sfGpsDs included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dytuAAA" title="sfGpsDsAuVic1Full">this link</a> to install the sfGpsDsAuVic unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9XIAS" title="sfGpsDsAuVic1Full">this link</a> to install the sfGpsDsAuVic unlocked package in your org (with sfGpsDs included).

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9cIAC" title="sfGpsDsAuVic2Full">this link</a> to install the sfGpsDsAuVic2 unlocked package in your org (with sfGpsDs included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dytzAAA" title="sfGpsDsFrGovFull">this link</a> to install the sfGpsDsFrGov unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9hIAC" title="sfGpsDsFrGovFull">this link</a> to install the sfGpsDsFrGov unlocked package in your org (with sfGpsDs included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dyu4AAA" title="sfGpsDsUkGovFull">this link</a> to install the sfGpsDsUkGov unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pb9mIAC" title="sfGpsDsUkGovFull">this link</a> to install the sfGpsDsUkGov unlocked package in your org (with sfGpsDs included).

 ## Installing the production versions using Unlocked Packages